-There are many ways of controlling media players using physical buttons, switches, knobs, one’s own voice, or even magic.
-Sometimes however, the simplest solution is the best solution.
+There are many ways of controlling media players using physical buttons , switches, knobs, one’s own voice, or even magic.
+Occasionally, however, the simplest solution is the best solution.
 Today’s featured ESPHome project is a simple rotary encoder, which is placed together with a 1.5″ OLED screen inside a 3D-printed enclosure.
-That screen is there to display the current track and time and nothing more.
+That screen is there to display the current track and time, and nothing more.

-This ESPHome project was created by Gregor Mogeritsch (moe01324 on GitHub and Thingiverse) and is perfect for those just starting with building DIY smart home devices.
+Gregor Mogeritsch (moe01324 on GitHub and Thingiverse) created this ESPHome project and it is perfect for those just starting with building DIY smart home devices.
 While this example does make use of a 3D-printed case, it could easily be housed in a wooden or even cardboard box.
-Though 3D printing is obviously best if you’re looking for an efficient yet decent looking case, especially since the creator has shared their STL files.
+Though 3D printing is obviously best, if you’re looking for an efficient yet decent looking case, especially since the creator has shared their STL files.

 Parts needed for the ESPHome volume knob with OLED screen

 Excluding the case and its production, this ESPHome project needs only three components: An SSD1351 OLED screen (AliExpress), a rotary encoder (AliExpress), and, of course, an ESP32 (AliExpress).
 If you are looking to save a few pennies, there is no real need to use the more expensive ESP32 for this project.
 I’m guessing it was used because the creator had it on hand.

 When shopping for a rotary encoder, make sure you chose one that can be pushed.
 Otherwise, you won’t have any way of pausing/resuming your music or skipping a track.
 I’ve also worked with rotary encoders in the past and from experience can tell you that not all are created equal.
 Get one with solid steps, and you will want to play around with it all day long.